 - All applications for a waiver must be submitted for review at least 2 weeks before the first day of the semester.
 Late Waiver applications cannot be guaranteed for review prior to the semester start date.

 After a final decision has been reached, the student will be contacted by phone or email of acceptance or denial.

-If acceptance is established, students will be notified and registered for the courses by the Program Assistant in the Office of the Vice President of Student Success.
+If acceptance is established, students will be notified and registered for the courses by Janis Eagan in the Admissions Office.